-On top of these three roles are one or more HR and Admin accesses that your organization needs to define.
+On top of these three basic access roles are one or more HR and Admin accesses that your organization needs to define.
 The volume and complexity of these types of access depend largely on your organization’s size and geographical distribution, and to what extent your organization operates on a centralized or decentralized basis.

 The RBP framework is extensive and is growing as SAP continues to expand the capabilities of SuccessFactors.
 To aid in the understanding of the settings, SAP has created a list of role-based permissions describing the purpose of each set in the framework on the SAP help portal.

 Best Practice Tips for SuccessFactors Role-Based Permissions

 When defining your access model, keep these basic points in mind.
 The Effective People team have encountered a high number of instances where companies fail to follow one or more of the following:

 Don’t give the same access twice.
 This will reduce your system performance and make it more difficult to debug potential issues later.
 However, it may be required to give the same access twice if it’s being granted for different target populations.
 For example, the ESS role grants access to base salary information to the employee, and the MSS role grants access to the manager to view their direct reports.

 Reuse roles.
 If you have a local HR role, don’t create separate roles for each country.
 Instead, use the same role, but use different groups to manage access to different regional silos.
 Create add-on roles for local variations if required.

 Define a naming convention.
-Do this early in your implementation process; take future implementations into account and allow for flexibility.
-Stick to it.
+Do this early in your implementation process and take future implementations into account.
+Stick to the convention.
 Some organizations reach a situation in which they have more than 50 roles.
 If the naming convention isn’t solid, it will make maintenance and debugging difficult later on.